Zasilkovna/WooCommerce/ai-docs/reference/packetery-core.md

 packetery-core depends on the Packeta API and on interfaces that another module implements.
 Structured lines:

-calls → packeta-api (sync, SOAP/XML)
+calls → packeta-soap-api (sync, SOAP/XML)
-calls → packeta-widget-api (sync, REST/JSON)
+calls → packeta-widget (sync, REST/JSON)
 called from → woocommerce

 packetery-core sends shipment data, label requests and status queries to the SOAP API of Packeta